NU-CUCIS/CrossPropertyTL/README.md

 * [`data`](./data): 39 different datasets used for training ElemNet model.

 * [`representation`](./representation): Jupyter Notebook to perform feature extraction from a specific layer of pre-trained ElemNet model.
-We have also provided the code to convert compound into elemental fraction and physical attributes.
+We have also provided the code to convert chemical formula of a compound into elemental fractions and physical attributes.

-* [`prediction`](./prediction): Jupyter Notebook to perform prediction using the pre-trained model for ElemNet model.
+* [`prediction`](./prediction): Jupyter Notebook to perform prediction using the pre-trained ElemNet model.

 ## Example Use